Deploying previous versions of the Azure Information Protection classic client scanner

 UNC paths for network shares that use the Server Message Block (SMB) protocol.

 Document libraries and folders for SharePoint Server 2019 through SharePoint Server 2013.
 SharePoint 2010 is also supported for customers who have extended support for this version of SharePoint.

 To scan and label files on cloud repositories, use Cloud App Security instead of the scanner.

 When you have configured your Azure Information Protection policy for labels that apply automatic classification, files that this scanner discovers can then be labeled.
 Labels apply classification, and optionally, apply protection or remove protection:

 The scanner can inspect any files that Windows can index, by using IFilters that are installed on the computer.
-Then, to determine if the files need labeling, the scanner uses the Office 365 built-in data loss prevention (DLP) sensitivity information types and pattern detection, or Office 365 regex patterns.
+Then, to determine if the files need labeling, the scanner uses the Microsoft 365 built-in data loss prevention (DLP) sensitivity information types and pattern detection, or Microsoft 365 regex patterns.
 Because the scanner uses the Azure Information Protection client, it can classify and protect the same file types.

 You can run the scanner in discovery mode only, where you use the reports to check what would happen if the files were labeled.
 Or, you can run the scanner to automatically apply the labels.
 You can also run the scanner to discover files that contain sensitive information types, without configuring labels for conditions that apply automatic classification.

 Note that the scanner does not discover and label in real time.
 It systematically crawls through files on data stores that you specify, and you can configure this cycle to run once, or repeatedly.